babylonchain/babylonchain.github.io/docs/developer-guides/btc-timestamping-modules/overview.md

 ---
 id: overview
-sidebar_label: Babylon Modules
+sidebar_label: Bitcoin Timestamping Modules
 hide_table_of_contents: true
 ---

 import myImageUrl from './images/architecture.png';

-# Babylon Modules
+# Bitcoin Timestamping Modules
 🕵️‍♂️ Find out about the Babylon modules and how they function.

 ---